calebolson123/BabySleepCoach/README.md

 1) A sleep tracking python script
 2) A web application

-### Warning: jank ahead

-I don't treat these projects as I would in industry.
-The result is a very monolithic and duct-tapey project.

-If there is a desire, I will refactor and make this more repeatable and easy to use.

 ### Part 1: Sleep Tracking Script

 Install requirements: `pip install -r requirements.txt`